BCDigSchol/DSIncubator/4_Visualizations/Spatial_and_Temporal.md

-# Visualizations: Spatial and Temporal
+# Visualization: Spatial and Temporal

 ## Introduction
 This document presents an overview of the session, which includes a discussion of mapping basics through visualization examples, a visualization task, datasets for the lesson, and the goals and learning outcomes.